AguaClara/Textbook/Sedimentation/Sed_Design.rst

 The contradiction is that now we conclude that primary particles must be attaching to flocs in the floc blanket!
 Both of these conclusions are based on a combination of experimental measurements and careful application of models.
 If these apparently contradictory conclusions are both correct, then there must be some fundamental difference between the particle interactions in flocculators and floc blankets.

 In both environments the flow around the flocs is dominated by viscous forces.
 The source of the fluid deformation is different in these two flows.
-In the floculator the source of the fluid deformation is from turbulent kinetic energy that is dissipating by deforming (shearing) the fluid.
+In the flocculator the source of the fluid deformation is from turbulent kinetic energy that is dissipating by deforming (shearing) the fluid.
 In the floc blanket the source of fluid deformation is from the gravitational pull on the flocs.
 The flocs are moving relative to the fluid and the fluid is being deformed as the flocs move through the fluid.

 .. _table_flocculator_vs_floc_blanket: